Home > Cycling and boating around the Gulf of Morbihan

 Your island-hopping continues with a visit to Ile-aux-Moines (Island of the Monks), the largest island in the Gulf.
 It is paradise on a bike, as you pedal along car-free roads surrounded by flowers and views of the beautiful blue sea.
 At the southern end of the island is the Dolmen de Pen Hap, a megalithic tomb that speaks to the area’s long history of inhabitation...going back over 5,000 years!
 Reflect on this astonishing detail over some fresh oysters paired with white wine, a typical Ile-aux-Moines treat, before you get on the boat back to Arzon.

 You will start the day by taking a sea shuttle to cross the Gulf -- make sure you have your camera at the ready!
 Disembarking by the beaches of Locmariaquer, you’ll cycle towards the north shore, following quiet roads through tiny villages and green fields as you discover more treasures of the Morbihan.
-Though near the end of your ride, the town of Carnac is a very worthwhile stop.
+Though at the end of your ride, the town of Carnac is a very worthwhile stop.

-Taking the scenic route out of La Trinité-sur-Mer, you’ll get another chance to marvel at Carnac’s ancient stones before heading on to Auray, a city with not one, but two charming historic quarters.
+Today you’ll get another chance to marvel at Carnac’s ancient stones before heading on to Auray, a city with not one, but two charming historic quarters.
 Its port of Saint-Goustan is utterly delightful, with its array of half-timbered houses, cafés and terraces, cobblestone streets, and boats bobbing along the quays.

 If you feel like getting in more kilometers today, a longer option will lead you from Carnac along the beautiful river of La Ria d’Etel up to the small island of Saint-Cado.
 If you’ve been visiting the souvenir shops during your tour of the Gulf, you are sure to recognize the house planted in the middle of the Ria, one of the most iconic images in Brittany.